djperezh/leetcode/README.md

+# LEETCODE

+Solutions in Java for the exercises included in LeetCode's [Interview Crash Course Data Structures and Algorithms](https://leetcode.com/explore/interview/card/leetcodes-interview-crash-course-data-structures-and-algorithms)

+The solutions are just an examples and it could the case that better approaches exist that are not included here.

+ - DISCLAIMER: This is for academic purpose only and the code here is not intented to be applied in real PRODUCTION software.
+It's your responsability to verify the quality of the code (code snippet) before to apply it to any project.

 ## Getting Started

 Welcome to the VS Code Java world.
 Here is a guideline to help you get started to write Java code in Visual Studio Code.